Arrowhead Regional Quality Council (ARQC)

 - Ability to speak before groups

 - Ability to make appropriate professional judgments

 - Ability to handle multiple tasks and prioritize work

 In compliance with the Americans with Disability Act, the following represents the Physical/Environmental demands.

 In all cases, reasonable accommodations will be considered.

-This position requires travel, generally within the state.
+The position requires travel, generally within the state.
 Periodically, overnight travel is required.
-This employee must have access to reliable transportation and be able to transport to areas not accessible by public transportation.
+Employee must have access to reliable transportation and be able to transport to areas not accessible by public transportation.
 A valid driver’s license and automobile insurance is required.

-Looking for an Internship experience?
-Contact Jenny Kempfert at: firstname.lastname@example.org
+If you are looking for an Internship experience at Arc Northland, contact Jenny Kempfert at: firstname.lastname@example.org